-Get one of the openings in the wheel drum into such a position that you can get a screwdriver through it on to the screwhead of the clamp which fixes the carburettor to the engine.
+Get one of the openings in the wheel drum into

+In this drawing the fuel tap nipple has had to be shown pointing the wrong way, such a position that you can get a screwdriver through it on to the screwhead of the clamp which fixes the carburettor to the engine.
 Slacken this screw a little, and gently remove the carburettor.
 It will remain attached to your bicycle only by the throttle control wire.